mir-dataset-loaders/mirdata/docs/source/contributing.rst

 ^^^^

 Staged docs for every new PR are built, and you can look at them by clicking on the "readthedocs" test in a PR.
-To quickly troubleshoot any issues, you can build the docs locally by nagivating to the ``docs`` folder, and running ``make html`` (note, you must have ``sphinx`` installed).
+To quickly troubleshoot any issues, you can build the docs locally by navigating to the ``docs`` folder, and running ``make html`` (note, you must have ``sphinx`` installed).
 Then open the generated ``_build/source/index.html`` file in your web browser to view.